aastha271100/Web-development-begin/README.md

-# Web-development-begin.github.io
+# webdevbegin.github.io
-This contains my initial work on front end development using html5,css3 and javascrript
+This contains my initial work on front end development using html5,css3 and javascript